Transparency (data compression): Determination

 Transparency, like sound or video quality, is subjective.
 It depends most on the listener's familiarity with digital artifacts, their awareness that artifacts may in fact be present, and to a lesser extent, the compression method, bit rate used, input characteristics, and the listening or viewing conditions and equipment.
-Despite this, sometimes general consensus is formed for what compression options "should" provide transparent results for most people on most equipment.
+Despite this, sometimes a general consensus is formed for what compression options should provide transparent results for most people on most equipment.
 Due to the subjectivity and the changing nature of compression, recording, and playback technology, such opinions should be considered only as rough estimates rather than established fact.

 Judging transparency can be difficult, due to observer bias, in which subjective like or dislike of a certain compression methodology emotionally influences their judgment.
 This bias is commonly referred to as placebo, although this usage is slightly different from the medical use of the term.

 To scientifically prove that a compression method is not transparent, double-blind tests may be useful.
-The ABX method is normally used, with a null hypothesis that the samples tested are the same and with an alternative hypothesis that the samples are in fact different.
+The ABX method of hypothesis testing is normally used, with a null hypothesis that the samples tested are the same and with an alternative hypothesis that the samples are in fact different.

+There is no way to prove whether a certain lossy compression methodology is transparent using hypothesis testing, since in hypothesis testing, a null hypothesis cannot be proven; it can either be rejected or fail to be rejected.
+Even when an ABX test or any other comparison fails, that does not prove that there is no difference; it can only be said that the difference could not be proven.

 All lossless data compression methods are transparent, by nature.